 The NSW and Commonwealth Governments have signed an agreement for how the NDIS will be rolled out across NSW between 1 July 2016 and 30 June 2018.

-People will be able to access the NDIS from 1 July 2016 (year 1) if they live in:
+People that live in the following districts began transitioning to the NDIS from 1 July 2016 (year 1):

 - Central Coast